 Signed consent for transfusion is not required.
 However, you should wherever possible be informed of the indications for blood transfusion and its risks and benefits.
-You should also be made aware of possible alternatives were practicable.
+You should also be made aware of possible alternatives where practicable.

-Where appropriate you will be provided with the patient information leaflet 'Receiving a blood transfusion' or alternative literature, produced by the National Blood Service and approved for use in local Trusts.
+Where appropriate, you will be provided with the patient information leaflet 'Receiving a blood transfusion' or alternative relevant literature, produced by the National Blood Service and approved for use in local Trusts.

-All transfusion leaflets are available.
-Please ask your nurse if you wish to have one.
-If you wish to discuss transfusions in greater detail then please contact the Transfusion Practitioner (TP) on 01803 654283 or Bleep 435.
+All transfusion leaflets are available please ask your nurse if you wish to have one.
+If you wish to discuss transfusion issues in greater depth, then contact the Transfusion Practitioner (TP) on 01803 654283 or Bleep 435.